Summary

 What you’ll get

-After the workshop, a maximum of three works per participant will be labelled with your initials and fired twice with a transparent glaze fired to 1260C, making them strong, food safe and frost proof.
-They will be posted too you 2-3 weeks after the event.
+An opportunity to experience miniature throwing on a specialist wheel.
+Participants will be offered to have works fired after the workshop for an additional fee of ÂŁ10pp plus p&p (items can be placed combined with others, UK only).
+The items will be labelled with your initials and fired twice with a transparent glaze fired to 1260C, making them strong, food safe and frost proof.
+They will be posted too you 2-3 weeks after the event. a maximum of three pieces each.

 State of Clay